-It's important to act quickly if you want to make a claim.
-The time it takes to complete water damage repairs will depend on the time it takes for the affected material to dry and the severity of the damage.
-One of the most immediate risks to water damage is to your property, your possessions and your family.
+It's important to act quickly if you want to make a claim on your insurance.
+The time it takes to complete water damage repairs will depend on how long it takes for the affected material to dry and the severity of the damage.
+One of the most immediate risks of water damage is to your property, your possessions and your family.
 The best way to prepare for a flood is to know where the water comes from and how much water enters your home.

-You should know the extremity of the damage and the costs of the necessary repairs before bidding on a water-damaged house.
+You should know the extent of the damage and the costs of necessary repairs before bidding on a water-damaged house.
 If possible, water damage restoration should begin between 24 and 48 hours after you have been allowed to re-enter your home.
-There is a lot of work related to restoring water damage, such as drying and replacing floors, drywall and insulation.
+There is a lot of work involved in restoring water damage, such as drying and replacing floors, drywall and insulation.
 Many people do not realize that even a small leak can cause a big problem in a house because water damage can spread quickly.
 Water damage from flooding in your basement could lead to disaster, so you need to be very careful about the consequences.